dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 * **S**orting
 * **I**nformation displayed

-Just see a selectin of available arguments:
+Just see a selection of available arguments:

 **Formatting**